0oiii/NCCPack/README.md

 ## Bugs
 To report bugs please go to the [NCC Discord](https://discord.gg/j4J8JgPeWw) and report any bugs you have!
-* Currently there is an issue this the chat script when the server has OneSync active (Should be fixed in 1.0.3)
+* Currently there is an issue this the chat script when the server has OneSync active (Will not be fixed)

 ## Coming Soon!
-* As requested by members within the [NCC Discord](https://discord.gg/j4J8JgPeWw), I will be working on a /showid script.
-  + This will bring up and image of an ID card with the users set name and other personal infomation.
+* N/A

 If you wish to suggest anything that could be added to NCCPack please join my [Discord](https://discord.gg/j4J8JgPeWw) and utilise the suggestions channel.